Digital Nomad Life in Brazil

 What do people find most challenging about the culture in Brazil?

 "In my case, trying to adapt from the North american mentality, where we worry most about making more and paying bills and relaxing more.
-It has to do partly with the fact that life for many Brazilians is much harder than middle class North Americans experience," remarked one foreigner who made the move to Fortaleza.
+It has to do partly with the fact that life for many Brazilians is much harder than middle class North Americans experience," said one expat in Fortaleza.

 "The language and they are also very isolated.
-All the newspapers and TV talk about Brazil and Brazil, not much about the rest of the world problems," explained one person living in Sao Paulo, Brazil.
+All the newspapers and TV talk about Brazil and Brazil, not much about the rest of the world problems," remarked one member in Sao Paulo.

 What residency documents or visas did I need if I will be in Brazil for a while?